protyay/go-learning-notes/README.md

 Whenever any type defines a method with the same name and the same return type , it is said to have implemented the interaface.

 Is there any benefit of using interfaces in Go, like runtime polymorphism, etc. ?

+## Reading Input in Go
+While reading input , we can use `fmt.Scanf` function to read a definite set of inputs.
+This has a good advantage of ignoring inputs beyong the supplied number of arguments.
+I would say this is a good API design